V1 Authentication

 Upon successful authentication, the response will include a JWT token in the

-field.
+access_tokenfield.
 Store this token securely; you will need it for all subsequent authenticated API requests.

 Include the JWT Token in Subsequent Requests: